-Yesterday night I was feeling down the dumps.
-I had just come back from spending a harrowing day at the Regional Passport Office Kormanagala after feeling helpless and defeated.
-I posted on FB asking for hugs (which so many of you gave, thank you) and then I tweeted it on a whim, A lot of people suggested storifying and it does make sense, to keep it together at one place.
-What I was shocked was with some responses, so many people saying, "Hey me too”, including a guy who has been struggling to get his passport for 3 years now.
+Yesterday night, I was feeling down the dumps.
+I had just come back from spending a harrowing day at the Regional Passport Office, Kormanagala, after feeling helpless and defeated.
+I posted on FB asking for hugs (which so many of you gave, thank you) and then I tweeted it on a whim.
+A lot of people suggested storifying the tweets and it does make sense, to keep it together in one place.
+What I shocked me were the responses I got to my tweets.
+So many people said, “Hey, me too”, including a guy who has been struggling to get his passport for 3 years now.
 As I post this, many more responses are coming.
 It is as if I have opened a can of worms.

-Shocking and amazing that we have to go through this even in 2016.
-Even today it is as if government officials think they have the power to yield on us and we will just give in because we can’t do anything and it hurts the most because it is true.
+It is shocking and amazing that we have to go through this even in 2016.
+Even today it is as if government officials think they have the power they can yield on us and we will just give in because we can’t do anything and it hurts the most because it is true.
 We suck up because we need the work done.

-Here is the link of what happened if you want to read
+Here is the link to what happened if you want to read:

-I have been disturbed all day yesterday thinking in all this what is the lesson my child learnt who was with me yesterday, observing all of this happening.
+I have been disturbed all day, yesterday, thinking in all this, what is the lesson my child learned who was with me yesterday, observing all of this happening.
 The rudeness and our helplessness.
 This morning I woke up feeling slightly better but the heart was asking for some comfort food, something that felt like my granny’s hug, something which would make my world go all right in a bite.

-So what is the difference between an ordinary onion parantha and lacha onion parantha you ask me and I will tell you take a bite and you will know.
+So what is the difference between an ordinary onion parantha and lacha onion parantha you ask me?
+I will tell you, take a bite and you will know.
 While the regular onion parantha is delightful with the crunch of onions, the lacha takes it to another level.
-As you would have guessed by now, in a lacha parantha the onion is sliced in thin rounds and then each circle is separated like lachas or rings.
+As you would have guessed by now, in a lacha parantha the onion is sliced into thin rounds and then each circle is separated like lachas or rings.
 This is then spiced and filled in a parantha and roasted on the tava with some ghee and served hot with curd and pickle.

 It is a meal guaranteed to take you to heaven or to the comfort of your granny’s hug, of childhood and days where the biggest tension used to be how to get rid of the homework.
 So today morning when I was looking for comfort, I made this.
-Initially thinking I will periscope the making of onion paranthas but then I was just out of bed and not in a very sociable mood or errrr condition, a nightie is not too conducive for a live video broadcast you see, so I checked the idea and went ahead and made the paranthas.
-Then I ate two big paranthas by the end of which I had a huge smile plastered on my face.
+Initially, I thought I will periscope the making of onion paranthas, but then I was just out of bed, and not in a very sociable mood or errrr condition, a nightie is not too conducive for a live video broadcast you see.
+So I chucked the idea and went ahead and made the paranthas.
+Then I ate two big paranthas, by the end of which, I had a huge smile plastered on my face.
 I was ready to deal with a new bright day.

-Honestly the recipe is not my granny’s but it reminds me of her with the warmth in every bite, there is something so comforting about these paranthas.
+Honestly, the recipe is not my granny’s but it reminds me of her warmth in every bite, there is something so comforting about these paranthas.
 I have always equated paranthas and the comfort they offer to badi mummy, all my life!

-I learnt making this from a friend of mine, a friend’s mother used to make these delicious paranthas and send in her lunch box when we were in college.
-I used to love them so much that everytime auntie would pack a couple of extra paranthas for me and even then I wouldn’t let A eat them at all.
+I learned to make this from a friend of mine.
+A friend’s mother used to make these delicious paranthas and send in her lunch box when we were in college.
+I used to love them so much that every time auntie would pack a couple of extra paranthas for me and even then I wouldn’t let A eat them at all.